-When looking for a new medical provider, it is always a good idea to assess the person’s experience; especially within a specialty like vestibular therapy which requires continuing education courses and training.
+When looking for a new medical provider, it is always a good idea to assess a provider’s experience; especially within a specialty like vestibular therapy, which requires continuing education courses and training.

 A trained vestibular therapist will have a firm understanding of how the vestibular system works, and will be trained in evidence-based treatments for a variety of vestibular dysfunctions, not just BPPV.

 Do your homework to find the right provider.
 Start with an online search for vestibular therapy in your area.
 The APTA Neurology Section and the Vestibular Disorders Association (VEDA) both have directories you can use to find local physical therapists who treat vestibular issues.

 Once you find a local provider, check the facility’s website for more details.
 The website should provide information on the vestibular therapy services it provides.
 It should also include a staff bio page which includes details about who the vestibular therapist is with an overview of their vestibular experience.
 If the website is lacking content for you to make a sufficient decision, call the office and ask some questions before booking an appointment.
 Here are a few sample questions:

 - Which of your physical therapists provides vestibular therapy?

 - How many years of experience does this person have treating vestibular issues?
 What percentage of their patients are being treated for vestibular issues?

 - Is the therapist trained to treat other vestibular issues besides BPPV?